viblo/Munk2D/docs/manual.md

 ### Integration Callbacks

 This section is a stub.
-For now you can look at the Planet demo for an example of how to use integration callbacks to implement planetary gravity.
+For now, you can look at the Planet demo for an example of how to use integration callbacks to implement planetary gravity.

 <!-- TODO document and examples -->